Judy Rodman: Country music stardom in the 1980s

 Soon, Rodman switched occupations and went back to singing background vocals.
 She backed Country stars Johnny Cash, Tammy Wynette and more.
 She also sang back up for legendary Blues performer Ray Charles.
 Rodman soon decided she wanted to become a Country singer.
 Success came when she was soon signed to MTM Records.
 She was the first artist to be signed to the fledgling record label.

 Her debut single, "I've Been Had By Love Before," entered the Top forty of the Country singles chart (#40).
 Her next single, "You're Gonna Miss Me When I'm Gone," did as well (#33).
 By the end of 1985, she peaked at number thirty with her self-penned song "I Sure Need Your Lovin".
 Also that year, Rodman won the coveted Academy of Country Music's "Top New Female Vocalist" award.

 Judy Rodman released her first album in 1986.
-It was simply titled Judy, and it contained the three previously unreleased singles from 1985 as well as new material.
+It was simply titled Judy, and it contained the three previously released singles from 1985 as well as new material.
 One of the new songs, "Until I Met You," became a number one Country hit.
 The song spent the week of July 19 at the top of the Billboard Hot Country Singles chart list.

 Rodman had continuing chart success that year.
 "She Thinks That She'll Marry" was the next single released off of the Judy album.
 It became a top ten Country hit as well; peaking at number nine.

 In 1987, Rodman's second album entitled A Place Called Love was released.
 The album spawned two top ten Country hits: "Girls Ride Horses Too" and a cover of Bob Dylan's "I'll Be Your Baby Tonight".

 Several singles from Rodman's forthcoming third album proved modestly successful with radio, but the MTM Records label folded.
 Subsequently, the album was never released.
 The same proved true with her record labelmates, The Girls Next Door.

 After MTM records liquidated, Rodman eventually faded away from the country music spotlight, but not out of the business altogether.